The Best Spring Events and Festivals at Ski Resorts

-The Best Spring Events at North America Ski Resorts
+The Best Spring Events At North America Ski Resorts

 Rendezvous Music Festival, Jackson, Wyoming

-World Ski & Snowboard Festival, Whistler
+World Ski & Snowboard Festival, Whistler, British Columbia

 Taking place every April, the World Ski & Snowboard Festival (WSSF) combines Whistler’s spring energy with a unique week of mountain culture and non-stop events.
 WSSF brings together athletes, artists, musicians, and more for ski and snowboard competitions, music, art, photography, film, fun nightlife, and some of the best après sessions of the season.
 A sample of events includes photography and film showdowns, après-yoga, the Slush Cup, and shows by famous artists and DJs.
 WSSF is like one big ski and snowboard party to close out the ski season.
 Not to mention that Whistler has one of the longest ski seasons in Canada, making April a great time to get in a few more turns.
 If you’re lucky, you may even catch a powder day.